outpaddling/LPJS/README.md

 ## Description

 LPJS (Lightweight, Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters.

-Unlike other batch systems, LPJS is designed to be easy to deploy and manage, and portable to any
+Unlike other batch systems, LPJS is designed to be small, easy to deploy and manage, and portable to any
 POSIX platform.
-Other existing batch systems are extremely complex (including our long-time favorite SLURM, which originally stood for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination).
+Most existing batch systems are extremely complex (including our long-time favorite SLURM, which originally stood for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination).

-Overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups that have no ready access to centralized HPC resources.
+Overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups who have no ready access to centralized HPC resources.
-In some venues, centralizing HPC into one massive cluster improves utilization of resources and reduces cost.
-In many other venues, maintaining a large cluster is simply not feasible.
+In major research institutions, centralizing HPC into one massive cluster can improve utilization of resources and reduce overall costs.
+In many other venues, building a large cluster and staffing a support group is simply not feasible.

-Large HPC clusters are dominated by Redhat Enterprise Linux and its derivatives for good reasons, such as commercial support for the operating system and support for commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  The need to support a wide range of commercial and open source software on very large clusters has led to the prohibitive complexity of most existing batch systems.
+Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives for good reasons.
+For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL uses older Linux kernels, compilers, and other tools, which makes it difficult to run the latest open source software.

-In contrast, the LPJS project is committed to the following design principals:
+The LPJS project does not aim to compete for market share on top 500 clusters.
+In contrast, we are committed to filling the niche that other HPC software has abandoned by adhering to the following design principals:

 - KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome.

 - Complete portability: Our primary intention is to foster research and development of HPC clusters using any POSIX operating system on any hardware or cloud platform.
+You can run it on RHEL if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available.
+In fact, you can run a hybrid cluster with multiple different operating systems.

 - Minimal configuration: HPC sysadmins should only be required to provide information that is difficult to determine automatically.
 E.g. compute node